cemenenkoff/claus-for-concern/README.md

 *Wondrous Item, Common*

 **Description:**
-- *"These luxurious, velvet bags are the richest, softest, silkiest, and most vibrant you’ve ever seen.
+- *"These luxurious, velvet bags are the richest, softest, silkiest, and most vibrant you've ever seen.
 Their shimmering colors glimmer with an otherworldly sheen while their drawstring ties sparkling like tinsel.
 Each bag exudes a strong aura of the Spirit of Christmas."*

 - **Properties:**
   - **First Opening:** Upon opening the a potential Holiday Bag of Holding for the first time, roll a d20: